ait-testbed/attackmate/docs/source/installation/ansible.rst

      $ cd my-attackmate
      $ touch install_attackmate.yml

-Open the `install_attackmate.yml` file and fill it with this sample playbook (it also can be found on the README-page of the `github-repository <https://github.com/ait-aecid/attackmate-ansible>`_), which installs AttackMate on localhost:
+Open the `install_attackmate.yml` file and fill it with this sample playbook to AttackMate on localhost.
+The playbook can also can be found on the README-page of the `github-repository <https://github.com/ait-aecid/attackmate-ansible>`_, have a look at the role variables there for further configuration options.

 ::